Veridise/veridise-docs/zkvanguard/detectors/unused-fields.md

 </TabItem>
 </Tabs>

-## Assessing Severity
+## How to Assess Severity

+Findings from the USF detector often indicate severe issues.

-Unused fields, if unintentional, are indicative of severe computational errors or constraint generation errors that may allow malicious actors to create valid proofs for bogus statements.
+Unused fields, if unintentional, may reflect serious computational or constraint-generation errors that could allow malicious actors to create valid proofs for bogus statements.
-Unused fields may also lead to [unconstrained signals](./unconstrained-signals.md) if the fields in question are translated into circuit signals.
+Unused fields may also lead to [unconstrained signals](./unconstrained-signals.md) if the unused fields are translated into circuit signals.

-Manual analysis should be performed to determine if the field is correctly left unused, and if so, the unused fields should be removed.
+Manual analysis is required to determine whether a field is intentionally unused.
+If it is intentional, the field should be removed; otherwise, the underlying bug should be fixed.